silagokth/SiLagoDoc/docs/ToolChain/Vesyla/Reference/DRRAComponents/CMakeBuildSystem.md

 !!! warning
     At the time of writing, Corrosion does not support building multiple targets with the same name.
-As our components all have `timing_model` Rust targets, we solve this issue by creating unique target identifiers.
+As our components all have `compile_util` Rust targets, we solve this issue by creating unique target identifiers.
     This could be changed in the future.
     Check [corrosion-rs/corrosion#394](https://github.com/corrosion-rs/corrosion/pull/394).